Automate your development process

 And that’s it!
 Your React Native app should build with Codemagic now.
 If you have any questions or comments, be sure to drop into Codemagic’s Slack channel and let us know.
 Happy developing!

 Lewis Cianci is a software developer in Brisbane, Australia.
 His first computer had a tape drive.
-He’s been developing software for at least ten years, and has used quite a few mobile development frameworks (like Ionic and Xamarin Forms) in his time.
+He’s been developing software for at least ten years and has used quite a few mobile development frameworks (like Ionic and Xamarin Forms) in his time.
 After converting to Flutter, though, he’s never going back.
-You can reach him at his blog, read about other non-fluttery things at Medium, or maybe catch a glimpse of him at your nearest and most fanciest coffee shop with him and his dear wife.
+You can reach him on his blog, read about other non-fluttery things at Medium or maybe catch a glimpse of him at your nearest and fanciest coffee shop with his dear wife.